Does a Spark Plug Use AC or DC? And What Voltage Is Used

 A Spark Plug Draws AC or DC?

 But the electricity flow is not that straightforward though.
-The direct current from the battery is of low voltage (usually 12 volts).
+The current from the alternator or the battery’s DC is of low voltage (usually 12 volts).
 And spark plugs require around 15,000 to 20,000 volt current to ignite the engine.

-So, how does a spark plug get such high voltage from the battery which provides a low voltage current?
+So, how does a spark plug get such high voltage?
+Let’s discuss in the next section.

 The Flow of Electricity in Spark Plugs

-This transformer is made up of two coils of wire, namely – the primary coil and the secondary coil.
-Let’s get a bit technical here and understand the working of the ignition coil.
+This transformer has two coils of wire.
+The primary coil and the secondary coil.
+Let’s get a bit technical here and understand it’s working.

 This induced current in the secondary coil is a high voltage current due to the high number of wire windings in the secondary coil.
 That’s how a high voltage pulse is generated for the spark plug ignition.